bgrissin/K8S-Cassandra/K8S_create/K8S_setup.md

       - select p for primary
       - Press enter to select default partition size and partition number.
       - Enter a 'w' to write the partition information
-      - Copy the volume name, it will be needed a few steps later Device                            Boot Start       End   Sectors  				Size Id Type /dev/mapper/volume-ab51ff46-part1       2048 209715199 209713152  100G 83 Linu
+      - Copy the device volume name, it will be needed a few steps later Device                            Boot Start       End   Sectors  				Size Id Type /dev/mapper/volume-ab51ff46-part1       2048 209715199 209713152  100G 83 Linu
       - Then press 'q' to quit fdisk.

 We then have to use kpartx to write the new device info into the kernel.
 We could also just reboot the host, but we are going to save the reboot and use the kpartx instead

     #  kpartx -u /dev/mapper/volume-ab51ff46-part1

-Now lets put a File System on the new volume and then mount it for use in our first lab called cassandra-local
+Next place a File System on the new volume and then mount it for use in the first lab called cassandra-local

     #  mkfs.ext4 /dev/mapper/volume-ab51ff46-part1